Broström procedure: Outcome

 Those who have had this procedure done are expected to have a stronger ankle, meaning their ankle will no longer give out on them.
 It is estimated that most patients who have this procedure experience restored stability.
 Success can be achieved regardless how soon the ankle is repaired after a patient's ankle instability issues occur, but the results are slightly better when the surgery is performed sooner.
 According to another study, most patients reported good to excellent results.
 Their ankles felt stable, and after they completely recovered, they noticed improved stability and significant restoration of function.
 However, patients may still experience temporary soreness in the ankle upon returning to sports or other physical activity.
 Swelling may also occur after exercise.
 In which case, doctors recommend continually icing even after full recovery from the procedure.
 Any pre-existing arthritis stage in upper or lower ankle joints will not be changed through this procedure and may act as a factor in decision making of pros and cons.
+In certain high-demand individuals, the Broström-Gould procedure alone may provide an inadequate repair, and augmentation with an Evans procedure should be considered.